How to become a community specialist paramedic: Sara's story

 What to expect if you want to become a paramedic

-- Paramedic working hours: 36 to 38 hours per week.
+Paramedic typical working hours: 36 to 38 hours per week.
 You work shifts, which could include evenings, weekends and bank holidays.

 What qualifications do you need to be a paramedic?

-- Typical entry requirements: You'll need to get a university paramedic qualification that is approved by the Health and Care Professions Council (HCPC).
-Full-time courses usually take three years.
-You'll usually need two to three A-levels (or equivalent) for a degree.
-You can also get into this role through a paramedic degree apprenticeship.
-There are no set entry requirements for this, but it may help if you have four or five GCSEs (or equivalent) at grades 9 to 4 (A* to C) and college qualifications such as A-levels (or equivalent).
+- You can also get into this role through a paramedic degree apprenticeship.
+There are no set entry requirements, but having four or five GCSEs (or equivalent) at grades 9 to 4 (A* to C) and college qualifications such as A-levels (or equivalent) may help